sapegin/washingcode-book/manuscript/120_Linting.md

 );
 ```

-**Tip:** Developing command-line tools is a rare case where disabling `console.log()` for the whole file might be a good idea — we’ll likely have way too many of these logs, and disabling linter for each would clutter the code and reduce its readability.
+T> Developing command-line tools is a rare case where disabling `console.log()` for the whole file might be a good idea — we’ll likely have way too many of these logs, and disabling linter for each would clutter the code and reduce its readability.

 #### Disable style rules